mccanne/zq/docs/language/README.md

 Naturally, the SQL and Zed forms can be mixed and matched:
 ```
 SELECT count(), color
-WHERE widget price > 1000
+WHERE widget AND price > 1000
 GROUP BY color
   | count >= 10 | sort count
 ```